 Many parents find it difficult to find activities for young kids because they might have troubles grasping both concepts and objects.
 The good news is that the rules of disc golf are simple:

 And that’s it!
 Because the game is so simple, kids tend to pick it up quickly.
-Courses range from exceptionally easy to difficult, and you can usually judge which course will fit your family best.
+Frisbee golf course layouts range from exceptionally easy to difficult, and you can usually judge which course will fit your family best.

 GOOD FOR A GROWING BODY